xenjee/FlamePy_sg/readme.md

 - Sourcing the text file named Paths_to_source.txt (in /lib) in the terminal from which you will then start Flame.
 - Add the path to your .bash_profile (on mac) and then source it in the terminal from which you will start Flame.

+There is still an error message about yaml but the few scripts in here still work.

+Todo: Figure out a better way to import clique and yaml (modules)

 ----------
 2018/05/14